6oa/webhook-bot/readme.md

 ```
 ![image](https://i.imgur.com/lWOLTmh.png)

-- Replace IP_ADDRESS, Whatever machine the bot is currently being run on.
-Find the ip address then replace "IP_ADDRESS"
+- Replace `IP_ADDRESS`, Whatever machine the bot is currently being run on.
+Find the ip address then replace `"IP_ADDRESS"`
-- Replace PORT, Whatever machine the bot is currently being run on.
-Use the configured port that is port forwarded then replace "PORT"
+- Replace `PORT`, Whatever machine the bot is currently being run on.
+Use the configured port that is port forwarded then replace `"PORT"`

 ### Bot's features
 - Main webhook: These are public commits that are shown only if there is brackets surrounded in the commit message "tweak(bot)" for example